My Tokyo Guide

 The average temperature is around 18ºC (64°F) during the day, and 14ºC (57°F) at night.
 It is also good to be prepared for the occasional rainy day, and to be on the alert for typhoons.
 But the weather in October is generally not humid and the temperature is perfect for sightseeing and other outdoor activities.
 Carry a light jacket as it may get chilly at night.
 The mountainous areas of west Tokyo are a lot cooler than the central parts of the capital, so extra layers of clothing can help you enjoy Tokyo to the full.

-Shibuya Scramble Crossing is the go-to place to check out passers-by in their Halloween costumes.
 In Ikebukuro, you can visit the Ikebukuro Halloween Cosplay Festival, attended by tens of thousands of people dressed in their favorite manga and anime-inspired outfits, and more.
-At Sanrio Puroland the theme is "Trick or Treat!"
-Enjoy seeing Hello Kitty and other Sanrio characters in Halloween attire, as well as special Halloween-themed food and merchandise.
+Sanrio Puroland is hosting "PUROHALLOWEEN," a special event with the theme "Kuromi / Black / Witch."
+There will be plenty to enjoy at Puroland, including limited edition food and merchandise that incorporates the color black.

-Held at Komazawa Olympic Park from late October to early November, the Tokyo Ramen Festa 2022 is one of Japan's largest outdoor events dedicated to ramen.
+Held at Komazawa Olympic Park from October 26 to November 5, the Tokyo Ramen Festa 2023 is one of Japan's largest outdoor events dedicated to ramen.
 Visitors can try many unique styles of ramen from all over Japan.
 The show has been running annually since 2009 and promotes interest in Japan's regions.

 The best place in Tokyo for viewing autumn foliage in October is the Mt.
 Mitake area, which is less than a 2-hour train ride from central Tokyo.
 Visitors can enjoy the leaves' gold and crimson hues against a crystal-blue backdrop of the Tamagawa River.
 Take in the sight of the fall foliage reflected on Lake Okutama, or explore one of the many nearby walking paths.